sargsyandavid7/N-Queens-Puzzle-Solver/README.md

 # N-Queens-Puzzle-Solver
-N Queens Puzzle Solver with one mandatory queen position \n (The programm actually works for size less than 25 but in future i think i will optimise it)
+N Queens Puzzle Solver with one mandatory queen position (The programm actually works for size less than 25 but in future i think i will optimise it)